andresarmento/modbus-arduino/README.md

 Modbus Library for Arduino
 ==========================

 This library allows your Arduino to communicate via Modbus protocol.
-The Mosbus is a master-slave protocol used in industrial automation and can be used in other areas, such as home automation.
+The Modbus is a master-slave protocol used in industrial automation and can be used in other areas, such as home automation.

 The Modbus generally uses serial RS-232 or RS-485 as physical layer (then called Modbus Serial) and